Dual Diagnosis Treatment Wolfeboro, NH

 Recovery Maine Inc - 33.6 miles from Wolfeboro, NH

-Recovery Maine Inc is a dual diagnosis treatment center in North Berwick, Maine that provides treatment for mental health and substance abuse disorders that include generalized anxiety disorder as well as antisocial personality disorder.
+Recovery Maine Inc is a dual-diagnosis treatment center in North Berwick, ME that offers treatment services for substance abuse and mental health disorders that include major depressive disorder as well as eating disorders.

 Address: 33 Main Street, North Berwick, ME 03906 in York County